Languages of Israel: Policy towards immigrants' languages

 The melting pot policy, which governed the Israel language policy in its early days, was gradually neglected during the late 1970s.
 While in the 1950s Israeli law banned Yiddish-language theaters and forced civil servants to adopt Hebrew surnames, the new policy allowed immigrants to communicate with the authorities in their language of origin and encouraged them to keep their original language and culture.
 This new practice has become evident since the early 1990s with massive immigration from the former Soviet Union and the additional immigration from Ethiopia (Ethiopian Jews in Israel).
 Israeli authorities began to use Russian and Amharic extensively when communicating with these new immigrants.
 During the 1991 Gulf War, warnings and instructions were issued in at least seven languages.
 In 1991, a new radio station was erected, called "REKA", which is a Hebrew acronym for "Aliyah Absorption Network".
 At first, it broadcast exclusively in Russian, also containing programming aimed at teaching Hebrew, which included veteran Israel radio broadcasters recapping news in "easy Hebrew"; some years later, Amharic and Tigrinya time slots were introduced.
 Just as news in Arabic existed on Arutz 1, news programmes appeared in Russian, Amharic and Tigrinya.
 Several newspapers and magazines were published in Russian and easy Hebrew with Niqqud.
-In the beginning of the twenty-first century, the first Russian-language TV channel was created.
+In the early 2000s, the first Russian-language TV channel was created.